OpenHFT/Chronicle-Map/README.md

-We suggest you don't configure size for constant-sized keys or values, instead you can use the builder methods .constantKeySizeBySample(sampleKey) and .constantValueSizeBySample(sampleValue), For common types like Integer we suggest you don't use these methods, for example ChronicleMap knows that Integer is 4 bytes long, Long is 8, etc.
+We suggest you don't configure size for constant-sized keys or values, instead you can use the builder methods .constantKeySizeBySample(sampleKey) and .constantValueSizeBySample(sampleValue).
+For common types like Integer we suggest you don't use these methods, for example ChronicleMap understands that Integer is 4 bytes long, Long is 8, etc.

 ### Size of space reserved on disk

-In linux, if you looked at the size of the 'file', it will report the used entry size so if you have just added one entry, it will report the size of this entry, but Windows will report the reserved size, as it reserves the disk space eagerly ( in fact windows also reserves the memory eagerly as well ) in other words number-of-entries x entry-size.
+In Linux, if you looked at the size of the 'file', it will report the used entry size so if you have just added one entry, it will report the size of this entry.
+Windows will report the reserved size, as it reserves the disk space eagerly ( in fact windows also reserves the memory eagerly as well ) in other words, number-of-entries x entry-size.

-so on linux, if your type
+so on Linux, if you type
 ```
 # It shows you the extents.
 ls -l <file>